Double Vision (3OH!3 song): Chart performance

 In the United States, "Double Vision" debuted at number 89 on the Billboard Hot 100 chart for the issue dated July 3, 2010.
 The song re-entered the chart for the issue dated November 6, 2010, spending a total of four nonconsecutive weeks on the chart.
 The song also became a top 40 hit on the Mainstream Top 40 chart, peaking at number 37.

 In Canada, the song peaked at number 49 on the Canadian Hot 100 on July 3, 2010.
 On July 11, 2010, "Double Vision" peaked at number 42 on the Australian ARIA Singles Chart.
+Despite appearing on BBC Radio 1's B Playlist, "Double Vision" only peaked at number 133 on the UK Singles Chart upon release.

 Music video

 The music video was directed by Evan Bernard.
-The video was released at noon GMT in UK and was available worldwide at noon EST on 20 August.
+The video premiered on August 19, 2010.
 The video resembles browsing through a page on the Internet, with various people (including the 3OH!3 duo) performing actions on a static background picture to mimic short video clips or advertisements as the "page" periodically scrolls down.